 Report Viewer Web Part in local mode and the SharePoint farm is not integrated with a Reporting Services report server.
 For more information, see Local Mode vs. Connected Mode Reports in the Report Viewer (Reporting Services in SharePoint Mode)

 If the Excel 2003 menu option renderer is configured to be visible, both the Excel and Excel 2003 options are available in the following scenarios:

 Reporting Services web portal native mode.

 SharePoint site when Reporting Services is installed in SharePoint integrated mode.

 SQL Server Data Tools (SSDT) and you preview reports.

 Report Builder connected to a report server.
-This can be a ClickOnce or stand-alone version of Report Builder.

 The Report Viewer Web Part in remote mode.